searchspring/competencies/competencies/browser-dev-tools.md

 [https://webplatformcourse.com/bonus/devtools/](https://webplatformcourse.com/bonus/devtools/)
 [https://www.trysmudford.com/blog/chrome-local-overrides/](https://www.trysmudford.com/blog/chrome-local-overrides/)

-# Competency - Browser Dev Tools - Level 2
+# Browser Dev Tools - Level 2

 Have achieved all the things for the basic competency, and know how to do more advanced debugging.